mapbox/tokml/README.md

 * `description`: the name of the property in each GeoJSON Feature that contains the feature's description

-**Timestamp:** KML can associate features with a moment in time via the <TimeStamp> tag.
+**Timestamp:** KML can associate features with a moment in time via the `TimeStamp` tag.
 GeoJSON doesn't have a comparable field, but a custom property can be mapped

-* `timestamp`: the name of the propery in each GeoJSON Feature that contains a timestamp in XML Schmea Time (yyyy-mm-ddThh:mm:sszzzzzz)
+* `timestamp`: the name of the property in each GeoJSON Feature that contains a timestamp in XML Schmea Time (yyyy-mm-ddThh:mm:sszzzzzz)

 **Document name and description**: KML supports `name` and `description` properties